It’s very easy to perform tests in Voyado, but before you get started you need to define what to test and why.

 - Define the target group: Who are you going to send the test to?
 You can either create an A/B test which will have two test groups, or create a Test Scenario with several groups.
 Make sure that the contacts are randomly divided into test groups before executing the test

-- Sample sizes: The size of the sample group will vary based on the number of recipients in your defined target group.
+- Test group sizes: The size of the group will vary based on the number of recipients in your defined target group.
 To ensure statistical significance your sample sizes shouldn’t be too small.
-There are are scientific methods to calculate the size of the sample, but we advise using at least 5,000 recipients
+There are scientific methods to calculate the size of the test group, but we advise using at least 5,000 recipients

 - The basic testing rule: Create your different versions but remember to only test one variable at a time

-- Analyze the results: Wait a defined amount of time to get complete results.
-Then collect your data and start analyzing what worked and what did not
+- Analyze the results: Wait a defined amount of time to get complete results and start analyzing what worked and what did not

 - Adjust and implement changes: Based on your results, make changes for the future and prepare to test something else next